Patu (spider)

 Patu is a genus of dwarf orb-weavers that was first described by Brian John Marples in 1951.
 Two candidates for the "smallest species of spider", are in this genus, Patu digua and Patu marplesi.

+Distribution

+Spiders in this genus are found in Asia, Oceania, on the Seychelles, and in Colombia.

 Species

-As of November 2021 it contains eighteen species, found in Asia, Oceania, on the Seychelles, and in Colombia:
+As of January 2026, this genus includes eighteen species: